 - Phil Papers: Evolution of Cognition

-Thanks to Austin Booth, David Buller, Mark Ereshevsky, Matt Haber, Ron Mallon, Shaun Nichols and the Stanford Encyclopedia referees for helpful comments on drafts of this entry.
+Thanks to Austin Booth, David Buller, Marc Ereshevsky, Matt Haber, Ron Mallon, Shaun Nichols and the Stanford Encyclopedia referees for helpful comments on drafts of this entry.